The Principle of Isomorphism: A Theory of Population Activity in Grid Cells and Beyond: Introduction

 \section{Introduction}

-Neuroscience has shifted from analyzing the tuning of individual neurons to understanding computation through population activity \citep{yuste2015neuron,vyas2020computation,kriegeskorte2021neural,perich2025neural}.
-This transition, enabled by large-scale neural recordings \citep{urai2022large}, highlights that the functional unit of computation is the collective dynamics of neural populations \citep{churchland2012neural,saxena2019towards,langdon2023unifying}.
-Yet a central open question remains: how neural population activity is formed and organized.

-In this work, we move beyond descriptive characterizations of neural activity to propose a principled account: population activity is determined by the mathematical structure of computational tasks it supports.
-More specifically, we introduce the Principle of Isomorphism, PIso, which posits that the mathematical structure inherent in a task is preserved in the structure of neural population activity.
+A growing body of work holds that the computational unit of the brain is not the single neuron but the coordinated activity of neural populations \citep{yuste2015neuron,vyas2020computation,kriegeskorte2021neural,perich2025neural}.
+Large-scale recordings have revealed that while the state space of a neural circuit is high-dimensional, the dynamics are typically confined to low-dimensional manifolds \citep{urai2022large,churchland2012neural,saxena2019towards,langdon2023unifying}.
+This dimensionality reduction implies the existence of governing laws that constrain neural population activities.
+However, the theoretical principles that dictate the specific topology and geometry of these manifolds remain an open question.

+In this work, we propose a framework to address this question: the Principle of Isomorphism (PIso).
+PIso posits that the topology of a neural manifold is not arbitrary, but is constrained by the mathematical structure of the computational task it supports.
+The goal is not to derive every property of population activity, but to make explicit which structural features of the task carry over to which level of the neural code—and to separate this topological consequence from properties of the embedding and of single-cell tuning that need additional assumptions to fix.

-We illustrate the power of this framework through a case study of grid cells in the mammalian entorhinal cortex, a system with well-characterized organization at both single-cell and population levels.
-At the single-cell level, grid cells exhibit distinctive hexagonal firing fields in physical space \citep{fyhn2004spatial,hafting2005microstructure,sargolini2006conjunctive}.
-At the population level, cells within the same module collectively form a toroidal topology \citep{gardner2022toroidal}.
-This dual-organization makes grid cells an ideal system for linking computational tasks to neural representations.
+We illustrate the framework through a case study of grid cells in the mammalian entorhinal cortex, a system with well-characterized organization at both single-cell and population levels.
+At the single-cell level, grid cells exhibit hexagonal firing patterns in physical space \citep{fyhn2004spatial,hafting2005microstructure,sargolini2006conjunctive}.
+At the population level, the joint activity of cells within the same module has been shown to organize on a toroidal manifold \citep{gardner2022toroidal}.
+This dual organization makes grid cells an ideal system for asking how the mathematical structure of a computational task is reflected in the structure of its neural representation.

-Grid cells are known to support two primary tasks:\emph{1.~path integration (PI)}\citep{hafting2005microstructure,mcnaughton2006path,burak2009accurate,gil2018impaired}, which computes position by integrating self-motion cues, and \emph{2.~neural metric (NM)} \citep{moser2008metric,ginosar2023grid}, which provides an intrinsic metric for spatial representation.
-Under the principle of isomorphism, we show that each of these tasks imposes distinct structural constraints on population activity.